The page provides you with an overview of the different installations options you can use when installing Config Connector.

 You can install Config Connector in one of two ways:

 Using the Google Kubernetes Engine (GKE) Config Connector add-on: The Config Connector add-on lets you install Config Connector during cluster creation.
 Due to the Config Connector add-on's simplicity, we recommend this method for most users.
+The Config Connector add-on is only available on GKE Standard clusters, and not supported in Autopilot.
+If you want to reduce the operational cost of managing a GKE Standard cluster, consider using Config Controller.

 Manual installation: To use manual installation, you need to download and use a Kubernetes Operator.
 Manual installations track the current release of Config Connector more closely; the Operator applies new versions faster than the add-on.
 If you want to install Config Connector on other Kubernetes distributions you need to use a manual installation.